 Problem

-You may find that you need to connect remotely to a SQL Server that is in another domain.
-Since I work from home, I face this challenge all the time - almost every SQL Server I connect to is in another domain (and usually behind a VPN, a stingy firewall, and a stingier network team).
-This is a problem when SQL authentication is not an option because my Windows machine is in its own domain; Management Studio cannot directly override the local Windows credentials and pass the credentials for a remote domain user.
+You may find that you need to connect remotely to a SQL Server that is in another domain via SSMS.
+Since I work from home, I face this challenge all the time.
+Almost every SQL Server I connect to is in another domain.
+It is usually behind a VPN, a stingy firewall, and a stingier network team.
+This is a problem when SQL authentication is not an option because my Windows machine is in its own domain.
+SQL Server Management Studio cannot directly override the local Windows credentials and pass the credentials for a remote domain user.

-The easy answer is to simply establish a remote desktop session to the machine in question, and use Management Studio and other tools locally, but there are several challenges with that.
-Many corporations have policies in place that prevent tools like SSMS from being installed on the server, and some even resort to Server Core at least in part as a means to enforce this policy.
-They may not have a dedicated "jump" box to support remote desktop connections to the SQL Server machine, or they may have such a box, but without all of the tools you require.
+The easy answer is to simply establish a remote desktop session to the machine in question.
+Then use Management Studio and other tools locally, but there are several challenges with that.
+Many corporations have policies in place that prevent tools like SSMS from being installed on the server.
+Some companies even resort to Server Core at least in part as a means to enforce this policy.
+They may not have a dedicated “jump” box to support remote desktop connections to the SQL Server machine.
+Or they may have such a box, but without all of the tools you require.

 Solution